victorcodigos/InstrumentsOn-Back/README.md

 ### <h1 align="center"> 🚀 JWT:  Json web token   🖊️ </h1>

-#####  JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+#####  JSON Web Token (JWT) is an open standard <a href="https://datatracker.ietf.org/doc/html/rfc7519">(RFC 7519)</a> that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret.

 <h1 aligh="center"> </h1>